Gospel harmony: 15th–20th centuries

+21st-century

+An attempt has been made to create gospel concordance by adjusting only the modern chapter-and-verse boundaries (rather than rewriting the underlying text), as chapter and verse numbering is a later addition to the gospels.

-An example parallel harmony
+Parallel harmony

 The following table is an example of a parallel harmony.
 The order of events, especially during the ministry period, has been the subject of speculation and scholarly debate.
-The order below is based on those of Anglican William Newcome in 1778 and Baptists Steven L. Cox and Kendell H Easley in 2006.
+The order below is based on those of Anglican William Newcome in 1778 and Baptists Steven L. Cox and Kendell H. Easley in 2006.